The Tale of Two Covenants

 But the Abrahamic covenant coming to fruition for Christians was only possible once the law covenant made with Moses and the children of Israel was terminated.
 Christ did this as the prophecy concerning Christ's death and the breaking of the law covenant in the Old Testament book of the prophet Zechariah, chapter eleven is clear, "And I took my staff, Beauty, and cut it asunder, that I might break my covenant which I had made with all the people.
 And it was broken in that day: and so the poor of the flock that waited upon me knew that it was the word of the LORD.
 And I said unto them, If you think good, give me my price; and if not, forbear.
 So they weighed for my price thirty pieces of silver."
 When silver is about $20 US an ounce, this amounts to $600.
 We find confirmation of this paltry sum in the gospel of Matthew, "Then was fulfilled that which was spoken by Jeremy3 the prophet, saying, And they took the thirty pieces of silver, the price of him that was valued, whom they of the children of Israel did value ...."
 [Mat.
 27:3-10].

 No wonder we find so little or no value in Christianity today.
 I would venture to guess that most young people, given the choice between being a Christian or getting a new iPhone, would opt for the latter.
 We do prefer the work of our hands.
 [See the Sneakers article, A Life And Death Pickle Of A Predicament].
 After all, the latest and greatest iPhone will set you back a 1000 bucks or more.
+So the value of Christ by the children of Israel in the first century was the equivalent of a used, secondhand iPhone today.
 Nonetheless, Christ fulfilled that which was written by the prophet Zechariah for the House of Israel exactly as he said.